deeppavlov/DeepPavlov/docs/devguides/amazon_alexa.rst

 Alexa sends request to the https endpoint which was set in the **Endpoint** section of Alexa Development Console.

-You should deploy DeepPavlov skill/component REST service on this endpoint or terminate it to your REST service.
+You should deploy DeepPavlov skill/component REST service on this endpoint or redirect it to your REST service.
 Full REST endpoint URL can be obtained by the swagger ``apidocs/`` endpoint.
 We remind you that Alexa requires https endpoint with valid certificate from CA.